fabacab/inline-gdocs-viewer/readme.txt

 = Why am I getting errors when I try to use the `query` attribute? =

-If your `query` includes an angle bracket, such as a less than (`<`) or a greater than (`>`) sign, [WordPress will assume you are trying to write HTML](https://core.trac.wordpress.org/ticket/28564) and strip everything except the first word of your query, resulting in syntax error.
+If your `query` includes an angle bracket, such as a less than (`<`) or a greater than (`>`) sign, [WordPress will assume you are trying to write HTML](https://core.trac.wordpress.org/ticket/28564) and strip everything except the first word of your query, resulting in a syntax error.
 Instead, use the URL-encoded equivalents of these characters (`%3C` and `%3E`, for `<` and `>`, respectively), which WordPress will pass to the plugin unmolested and which the plugin is specifically aware of how to handle correctly.

 == Screenshots ==